uwcse440/web-cse440-au17/_assignments/assignment4/index.md

    [Assignment 2]({{ site.baseurl }}/assignments/assignment2/) report,
    your [Assignment 3]({{ site.baseurl }}/assignments/assignment3/) report, your video prototype, and your poster.
    Optionally, also include your presentations or other materials.
-   Ideally, mcuh of this same content will also be presented in a manner more appropriate for the web.
+   Ideally, much of this same content will also be presented in a manner more appropriate for the web.

    Be sure you have updated any documents that course staff said needed fixed before posting (e.g., any report that accidentally included participant identifying information).